ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 ## Token Introspection Registry {#IANA-token-introspection}

 This document defines GNAP token introspection, for which IANA is asked to create and maintain a new registry titled "GNAP Token Introspection".
 Initial values for this registry are given in {{IANA-token-introspection-contents}}.
-Future assignments and modifications to existing assignment are to be made through the Expert Review registration policy {{?RFC8126}}.
+Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The Designated Expert (DE) is expected to ensure that all registrations follow the template presented in {{IANA-token-introspection-template}}.
 The DE is expected to ensure that the claim's definition is sufficiently orthogonal to other claims defined in the registry so as avoid overlapping functionality.